-“With many staff working off-site - either at client sites or home offices - our solution had to be fluid and have mobile capability,” said the spokesperson.
+“With many staff working off-site, either at client sites or home offices, our solution had to be fluid and have mobile capability,” said the spokesperson.

+“During this time, SnapComms was our primary communication channel for liaising with hundreds of personnel,” explains the spokesperson.
 “We sent many Irma-related Alerts, updating staff as events unfolded.
-These covered the latest weather reports, office closures, and other key information.
+These covered the latest weather reports, office closures, and other key information.”

-The reporting capability allowed the internal response team to filter survey responses, and identify if anyone needed assistance.
+The reporting capability allowed the internal response team to filter survey responses and identify if anyone needed assistance.

 “The urgent nature of these channels prompted immediate response from employees.
-We quickly ascertained the safety of all our employees, and maintained contact during a stressful period.”
+We quickly ascertained the safety of all our employees and maintained contact during a stressful period.”